Happy Friday the 13th by Holiday Mathis - Boston Herald - Go Tech Daily

 LEO (July 23 to August 22).
 It takes no effort at all to keep abreast of the topics that interest you, you just have to follow your curiosity.
 Keeping abreast of the interests of a loved one is also an act of selflessness that you will pay back.

 VIRGO (August 23 – September 22).
-The question will arise whether you might be able to handle more than you currently are.
+The question will arise as to whether you can possibly handle more than you currently are.
 To reach a higher level, you need more efficient systems.
 Ask around, because well-informed friends will help you find out.

 SCORPIO (October 24 to Nov.
 21).
 For you, teaching what you know is not so much a job, but a calling.
 Teaching helps you understand things at deeper levels.
 Moreover, you feel very connected to the structure of existence.